Planning a website redesign for your resort? Maybe consider this instead.

 Next take a look at the sign up rate of your newsletter form.
 Get a good benchmark for that and brainstorm ways to triple it.
 No, quintuple it.

-Then, whether that’s a popover or better wording around the form itself, just do something and see what happens.
+Then, whether that’s a popover or better wording around the form itself or just implementing better analytics so you have the tools to ask better questions and get better answers next year, just do something and see what happens.

 I guess this is the point where I should be clear that these three areas are not mutually exclusive.
 So if your goal is moving random visitors to your blog or blog visitors to your vacation deals page, trying something totally new is often a great way to do that.